-No matter where you go, you’ll find dramatic sea cliffs atop churning sea water and ancient archeological sites like standing stone circles that are older than Stonehenge.
+No matter where you go, you’ll find dramatic sea cliffs atop churning seawater and ancient archaeological sites like standing stone circles that are older than Stonehenge.

-Whether you’re after the magical landscapes, varied wildlife or the turbulent history, you won’t run out of things to do.
+Whether you’re after magical landscapes, varied wildlife or turbulent history, you won’t run out of things to do.

 Explore castles, scale mountains, hike along the coast and discover some of the best bird watching in the world.

-Don’t forget about the scotch — some of the world’s best is crafted in the Inner Hebrides.
+Don’t forget about the scotch — some of the world’s best are crafted in the Inner Hebrides.